sagi-z/CanvasCV/doxygen_in/tut_layouts.md

     leftBodyFrame->setFrameRelief(Widget::SUNKEN);
     textInfoFrame->setFrameRelief(Widget::SUNKEN);

-    // The title frame and body frame adapt to top frame width titleFrame->setStretchX(true);
+    // The title frame and body frame adapt to each other width titleFrame->setStretchX(true);
     bodyFrame->setStretchX(true);